anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/3-hands-on-repl.md

 Notice how clojure returns _nil_ after printing Tim "tpope" Pope?
 This is because in clojure every form evaluates into something.
-Functions evaluate into their return values. println function (like print function) has no return value, thus _nil_ is returned.
+Functions evaluate into their return values. println function (like print function) always return nil regardless of what is being printed.
+Unlike in Java or many other languages,
+Clojure does not support returning void.
+Many places that would in other langauges return void return _nil_ instead.
+It is good to keep in mind that nil is also a return value nevertheless.

 Clojure's strings are actually Java strings.
 Much of Clojure code is closely connected to Java.